HTTP5214-Winter2023/team-C4RBON/HarshadKumarPatel/Harshadkumar-Patel-Report.md

 # Date: February 15, 2023
 # Work:
--This week, I conducted further research on the ideas that were discussed during our last meeting.
+- This week, I conducted further research on the ideas that were discussed during our last meeting.
 Following this, I began exploring the potential limitations and benefits associated with each idea, with a focus on determining how they could enhance human convenience and ease.
 - I joined a new office WhatsApp channel, which was created by Scrum Master Darshan Varma.
 # Meeting
 Our team had the following meetings: